oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### Business Logic

+Adding additional fields to *AuditLog* BE
  Adding the following types to AuditLogType

         EXTERNAL_EVENT_NORMAL
         EXTERNAL_EVENT_WARNING